Asphalt Pulverization Services

 A Crucial Step for Rebuilding

-Pavement Pulverizing is an essential step for rebuilding a road, parking lot or other surface.
-When undertaking a full-depth reclamation (FDR) project, pavement pulverization is the first step in performing mechanical or chemical FDR.
-Here’s a brief overview of how the process works:
+Pavement grinding is an essential step for rebuilding a road, parking lot or other surface.
+When undertaking a full-depth reclamation (FDR) project, asphalt grinding is the first step in performing mechanical or chemical FDR.
+Here’s a brief overview of how the road grinding process works:

 1. Asphalt pavement is pulverized in place along with the underlying base.
 A stabilizing additive is mixed in during chemical FDR.
 This procedure allows the materials to be re-used so that they don’t go to waste, while also eliminating soft spots.